Security and Drones: A Force for Good

 Additional Drone Expertise from G4S Corporate Risk Services

-G4S Corporate Risk Services delivers specialised solutions that mitigate enterprise security threats.
-Our Risk Consulting team specialises in optimising business continuity strategies and programmes, including security audits and supply chain security.
-Our Intelligence Program team identifies, analyses and reports organisational threats and provides situational awareness services from our Global Risk Intelligence Center (GRIC).
+G4S Corporate Risk Services delivers specialized solutions that mitigate enterprise security threats.
+Our Risk Consulting team specializes in optimizing business continuity strategies and programs, including security audits and supply chain security.
+Our Intelligence Program team identifies, analyses and reports organisational threats and provides situational awareness services from our Risk Operations Center (ROC).

 Earlier this year, analysts from G4S Corporate Risk Services published Drones: Threat from Above, an intelligence bulletin consisting of a threat overview, a drone-use timeline, weaponization tactics & techniques and scenarios used by terrorists and other criminal elements.
 The report also contains common security measures and threat mitigation recommendations.